-Today we start a long discourse on a very fundamental topic which is at the core of not only Chemistry but to the understanding of the whole universe – ATOMIC STRUCTURE.
-We know , that all the matter in this universe is made up of matter.So what is this matter made up of ?
-Let us now begin our journey into the sub atomic realm.
-Let us begin learning about the wonderful discoveries, made by various scientists , that helped us learn the secrets of this universe.Let us raise the curtain and study various phenomenon ,which were earlier enshrouded in mystery.
+With this post, we start a long discourse on a fundamental topic at the core of Chemistry and the understanding of the whole universe – THE ATOMIC STRUCTURE.
+We know, that everything in this universe is made up of matter.
+But what is this matter made up of?
+Let us begin our journey into the sub-atomic realm.
+Let us start learning the secrets of this universe.
+Let us raise the curtain and study various phenomena previously enshrouded in mystery.

-It all started in 5th century BC ,when a Greek philosopher named Leucippus ,stated that everything is composed of imperishable,indivisible elements called ‘atoms’.(In Greek, ‘atomos’ = indivisible/uncuttable).So, the word ‘ATOM’ has its origins in Greek language).His pupil, Democritus later adopted Leucippus’s theory .
+It all started in the 5th century BC, when a Greek philosopher named Leucippus, stated that everything is composed of imperishable, indivisible elements called ‘atoms’.
+(In Greek, ‘atomos‘ means indivisible/uncuttable).
+So, the word ‘ATOM’ originated in the Greek language.
+His pupil, Democritus later adopted Leucippus’s theory.

 According to Democritus –

-♦ The physical world consists of VOID(vacuum) and BEING(infinity of atoms).
+♦ The physical world consists of VOID (vacuum) and BEING (infinity of atoms).

 ♦ All matter consists of atoms which are indivisible and indestructible.

-As already mentioned earlier (in Post 2 – Ancient Indian Chemistry), the atomic theory was also proposed in India by Acharya Kannada (originally known by the name Kashyap).
-He was regarded ‘The father of atomic theory’.He formulated the theory of very small ,invisible particles – ‘Anu’(comparable to atoms),which is an indivisible entity and cannot be sensed through any human organ.
+As mentioned in post 2, the atomic theory was proposed in India too. by Acharya Kannada (originally known by the name Kashyap).
+He was regarded as ‘The father of atomic theory’.
+He formulated the theory of tiny, invisible particles – ‘Anu’ (comparable to atoms), an indivisible entity that cannot be sensed through any human organ.

 The Dalton’s theory states –